DevonDeRaad/DevonDeRaad.github.io/_pages/research/speciation.md

 ![image](/assets/images/towhee.splits.png)

-We ultimately revealed that although there are apparently few intrinsic barriers to reproduction between these phenotypically divergent lineages, geography appears to play an important role in maintaining this tension zone, with limited gene flow across geographic barriers of unsuitable lowland habitat
+We ultimately revealed that although there are apparently few intrinsic barriers to reproduction between these phenotypically divergent lineages, geography appears to play an important role in maintaining this tension zone, with limited gene flow across geographic barriers of unsuitable lowland habitat.